wp-plugins/the-welcomizer/readme.txt

 Yes, I will include your translation in future releases.
 E-mail me at `wordpress [at] sebastien-laframboise [dot] com`

 == Upgrade Notice ==

+= 1.2.4 =
+Added a Global Online/Offline status over the top.

 = 1.2.3 =
 Major update 1-2-3, new features, minor fixes.